systemd/particleos/README.md

 image.

 The ParticleOS image is built using [mkosi](https://github.com/systemd/mkosi).
+You will need to install a development version of mkosi to build current ParticleOS images.

 First, configure the variant you'd like to build in `mkosi.local.conf`.
 For a desktop system, you'll want the `desktop` profile and either the `gnome` or the